Development team

 Upsides:

-• Each stage of product development has its own evaluation process and is defined with a specific completion time, thereby helping the entire project to be completed on time.
+• Each stage of development has its own evaluation process and is defined with a specific completion time, thereby helping the entire project to be completed on time.

 • If your team is running multiple projects concurrently, this model allows different team members to focus on separate projects at different stages.